javiervidrua/javiervidrua.github.io/_posts/2020-09-24-learn-port-forwarding-and-tunneling.md

 * Open the port 8080 on your work computer.
 * **Redirect the requests to port 8080 on your work computer through SSH to your home machine, and then though port 80 to the GitHub (*5.6.7.8*) webpage**, and the same thing but backwards with the webpage responses.

-This, appart from being more practical than the previous example (because it is more likely to have an SSH server than having *rinetd* installed on your system), **it encrypts all the traffic between your work and your home computer**, thus making it safe, even if the network is insecure.
+This, apart from being more practical than the previous example (because it is more likely to have an SSH server than having *rinetd* installed on your system), **it encrypts all the traffic between your work and your home computer**, thus making it safe, even if the network is insecure.

 Now, while being at work, you can navigate to *GitHub* by going to `https://127.0.0.1:8080`.